-Costa Rica is an exemplary country in terms of its standard of living and public safety, and it has served as a rare example since 1948 when it decided to permanently abolish its army.
+Costa Rica is an exemplary country in terms of its standard of living and public safety, and it has demonstrated a strong commitment to peace since 1948 when it decided to permanently abolish its army.
 The wonderful natural scenery and the high value placed on humanitarianism in this Central American country have greatly influenced its vibrant cultural heritage.
-Costa Rica’s theatre tradition is noteworthy.
+Costa Rica’s theatre tradition is especially noteworthy.

 During colonial times, priests performed religious plays as a part of their efforts to evangelize.
-After the country earned its independence in 1821, theatre companies began arriving to its shores from Spain, Italy and France, which carved out a relatively active theatre scene, particularly in the capital city.
+After Costa Rica earned its independence in 1821, theatre companies began arriving at its shores from Spain, Italy, and France, carving out a relatively active theatre scene, particularly in the capital city.
 San José’s first major theatre, the Teatro Municipal, was built in the second half of the 19th century.
-It was destroyed by an earthquake however in 1888.
+It was destroyed by an earthquake in 1888.

-These nearly 40 theatres offer performances that range from Shakespearian works to political and social critique (according to Reporters Without Borders, Costa Rica enjoys more freedom of press than any other Latin American country), light hearted comedies and classic contemporary theatre.
+These nearly 40 theatres hold performances ranging from Shakespearian works to political and social critique (according to Reporters Without Borders, Costa Rica enjoys more freedom of the press than any other Latin American country), light-hearted comedies, and classic contemporary theater.

-Costa Rica’s theatre tradition is an exciting cultural phenomenon; the inspired creativity and bold performances represented on stages throughout the country have earned worthy applause and a strong following of admiring fans.
+Costa Rica’s theatre tradition is an exciting cultural phenomenon; the inspired creativity and bold performances that take place on stages throughout the country have earned worthy applause and a strong following of admiring fans.